On Capitol Hill, most people consider a good day’s work to be one in which they put out fires. But for Danny Kim, the goal is quite the opposite.

 And the easiest place to build a fire, according to Kim, is in the House of Representatives—where the chimneys are the highest he’s ever seen.

-This article appears in the Dec.
-11, 2012, edition of National Journal Daily as Fire Starter.
+This article appears in the December 11, 2012, edition of NJ Daily as Fire Starter.